aaron-grau/curic/react/projects/piano/README.md

  `root` container.
 * Configure your webpack setup in `webpack.config.js` to compile all of your JS into a `bundle.js`.
 * Run `wepback --watch` and test that your app renders before moving on.
+Make sure to `source` your bundle in `index.html`.

 [lodash]:https://lodash.com/docs